Beyond Your Endurance Limit

 One step at a time.
 All 42,195 of them.

-Running a marathon is a declaration that your body and mind can endure more than you believe.
+Running a marathon is proof that your body and mind can endure more than you believe.

-The idea of running a marathon didn't begin in Venice— it started on a cool day in October 2024.
-After the accomplished half marathon in Graz I realized for the first time: I can do this.
-I'm capable of more.
-Those 21 kilometers weren't the finish line — they were the beginning.
+The concrete goal of running a marathon was born on that October day in 2024.
+During the half marathon, it became clear to me for the first time: I can do this.
+There is more in me.
+Those 21 kilometers were not the destination – they were the beginning.

-What followed were months of discipline.
-I ran my same home loop 140 times — through rain, cold, and exhaustion.
+What followed in 2025 were several months of consistent training, with full focus on the marathon in October.
+I ran my home loop more than 140 times – in rain, cold, and fatigue.
 Every step was a promise to myself.
-Even a dog bite couldn't stop me.
-I shook it off and kept going.
-Quitting was never an option.
+Not even a dog attack and bruised black toenails could stop me.
+I shook it off briefly and kept going.
+Giving up was never an option.

-The half marathon in Graz 2025 became my dress rehearsal.
-I finished in 1 hour and 55 minutes — a clear sign I was on the right path.
-But I knew the real test was still ahead.
+The half marathon in Graz in mid-October 2025 became my dress rehearsal.
+With a time of 1 hour and 55 minutes, I reached my goal of under 2 hours without any trouble and made a clear statement: I felt great.
+Confident.
+I was ready.
+But I knew the real challenge still lay ahead.

 Then came October 26, 2025.
 Venice.
-The air was electric.
-The starting gun fired — and I ran.
+At the starting line with 20,000 other runners.
+The tension was in the air.
+The starting gun fired – and I ran.
 Calm, controlled, focused.
-I paced myself wisely, kilometer by kilometer.
-No crash, no breakdown—just a steady rhythm.
+I paced myself perfectly, kilometer by kilometer.
+No collapse, no crisis – just a steady rhythm.

 Then came the bridge.
-Five kilometers, dead straight, stretching from the mainland into Venice.
-No shade, no distractions, no end in sight.
-It was tough — mentally draining.
-Every step a battle against monotony.
-But I held on.
+Five kilometers straight from the mainland to Venice.
+No shade, no end in sight.
+Tough, mentally demanding.
+Every step became a challenge – but I kept going.

-After 4 hours, 19 minutes, and 24 seconds, it was done.
-I crossed the finish line.
+After 4 hours, 19 minutes, and 24 seconds, I crossed the finish line.

 42.195 km